josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Seems fairly safe to assume you aren't in that group, if you're excited about what AI is doing.

 You probably aren't a contractor, either, or working at a consultancy.
 And for that matter: you almost _certainly_ aren't an artist, or illustrator, or writer.
-You probably haven't watched clients evaporate as their dollars are funnelled upwards, somewhere beyond and above you, by the same AI-fueled disruption, knowing that the machine which is bankrupting you is only made possible by plagiarizing from workers just like you.
+You probably haven't watched clients evaporate as their dollars are funnelled upwards, somewhere beyond and above you, knowing the AI-fueled disruption bankrupting you is only possible because it plagiarized a million people just like you.

 AI optimism probably means you're in a position where nobody is taking _your_ work, or tracking _your_ productivity, or trying to measure _your_ impact against arbitrary benchmarks.